TikTok pushes harmful content to teens every 39 seconds, new report claims - NewsBreak

 The center's researchers conducted the study by signing up eight new accounts in the U.S., Canada, the U.K. and Australia, setting them to a minimum age of 13, and watching and liking videos that discussed body image and mental health.
 Half of the accounts had usernames with "loseweight" in them and were deemed "vulnerable" accounts by the researchers, while the other half were deemed "standard" accounts without a "loseweight" username.

 "For each account, we recorded the first 30 minutes of algorithmically recommended content on each account's 'For You' feed, watching and liking any videos about body image, mental health or eating disorders.
-The resulting recordings were analyzed to examine the frequency of recommendations for body image, mental health, selfharm and eating disorder content."
+The resulting recordings were analyzed to examine the frequency of recommendations for body image, mental health, selfharm and eating disorder content," they noted.

 According to the researchers' findings, once the social media app's algorithm kicked in, content about suicide surfaced on the "standard" accounts' feed as early as 2.6 minutes in, and content about eating disorders popped up within 8 minutes.
 "Vulnerable" accounts, meanwhile, were recommended three times as many harmful videos and 12 times as many self-harm videos as the "standard" accounts.